Frequently Asked Questions

 Quite a lot of our sports are integrated into the day-to-day learning of the class, like going out and playing hopscotch as part of a math class.

 All of our students participate in a Languages Other Than English (LOTE) program at BIS.
-Our language of choice is currently Japanese, and each classroom takes a LOTE class once a week.
+Our language of choice is currently Auslan, and each classroom takes a LOTE class once a week.

-Being such a small school, we love that we get to know each other and share our experiences with each other.
-There are plenty of different ways for you to engage with the community at BIS including joining a volunteering team, helping out with jobs around the school, participating in a working bee, attending the end of term events, the list goes on!
+In a small school we get to know each other by name and share our experiences at various opportunities.
+There are plenty of different ways for you to engage with the community at BIS including; staying to play and mingle after school, participating in the working bees and whole community meetings, attending the various term events or parent workshops, or by joining or inspiring a Parent Passion Project… the list goes on!
 We have a long history at BIS and we can’t wait to see what your family can share with our community.

 The best part about being at a community school is that there are tons of ways you can be involved in your child’s learning, depending on how much time you have to offer.
 Please visit Our Community Teams page for detailed information.